webpack-contrib/webpack-defaults/templates/.github/ISSUE_TEMPLATE/MODIFICATION.md

 ---
-name: ✨ Feature Request
+name: 🔧 Modification Request
-about: Suggest an idea for this project
+about: Would you like something work differently?
+Have an alternative approach?
+This is the template for you.

 ---